 3. Empire Outlets, Staten Island, the closest outlet to New York

 While there are great outlet malls near New York City, you may not feel like driving or taking public transit.
-In that case, check out NYC’s Empire Outlets in Staten Island.
+In that case, check out NYC’s Empire Outlets, one of the best places to visit in Staten Island.

 This New York factory outlet is quite new, so it’s not as large as the other outlet malls.
 Even so, it continues to expand, and as the first outlet mall in New York City, it’s the most convenient shopping option.
 Enjoy indoor and outdoor shopping while taking in the views of Lower Manhattan!